-- Editing names in the phonebook is recommended when the vehicle is not in motion. - Automatic downloaded phonebook entries cannot be deleted or edited. - Press the 🍾 button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, cellular, or pager) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.
+- Editing names in the phonebook is recommended when the vehicle is not in motion. - Automatic downloaded phonebook entries cannot be deleted or edited. - Press the button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit Entry". - You will then be asked for the name of the phonebook entry that you wish to edit.

+- Next, choose the number designation (home, work, Press the button to begin. mobile, or other) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.